jakub-szewczyk/scheduler-react/README.md

 - Dashboard.

-- Kanban board.

-- WYSIWYG editor.
+- Restyle sign in page.

 - CI/CD for build & deployment.